Connect with others who understand.

 • Soups and broths

-Sports drink manufacturers often market their beverages as hydration aids, but many contain excess sodium (salt) and sugar.
+Sports drink manufacturers often market their beverages as hydration aids, but many contain too much sodium (salt) and sugar.
 Avoid sports drinks unless your doctor recommends them.

 2. Eat a Healthy Diet

 HCM is a hereditary disease, meaning you can inherit it from your parents and pass it on to your children.
-Although a genetic defect causes most cases of HCM, you can give your heart extra support and help it do its job by making healthy diet and nutrition choices.
+Although genetics cause most cases of HCM, you can give your heart extra support by making healthy diet and nutrition choices.

 Heart-healthy foods help your heart function at its best.
-People living with HCM should focus on foods that do not contribute to high blood pressure, increased heart rate, high cholesterol, diabetes, and obesity, all of which can force the heart to work harder to maintain a healthy blood flow.
+People living with HCM should focus on foods that won’t contribute to high blood pressure, increased heart rate, high cholesterol, diabetes, and obesity, all of which can force the heart to work harder to maintain a healthy blood flow.

 Here are some basic tips for a heart-healthy diet: